Backgrounder on License for Depleted Uranium at U.S. Army Sites

 On this page:

-The Nuclear Regulatory Commission is reviewing an application from the U.S. Army to possess and manage depleted uranium (DU) at training sites across the country.
-Filed in June 2015, the request would add 15 sites to a license the NRC issued in October 2013 for two sites in Hawaii.
-The Army wants to apply the same programs for environmental monitoring, radiation safety and physical security to all 17 sites.
+The Nuclear Regulatory Commission has amended the U.S. Army’s license to possess and manage depleted uranium (DU) at sites across the country.
+The March 2016 amendment adds 15 installations to a license the NRC issued in October 2013 for two sites in Hawaii.
+The Army will apply the same programs for environmental monitoring, radiation safety and physical security to all sites covered by the license.

 Natural uranium is made up of three isotopes: U-234, U-235 and U-238.
-"Depleted" uranium has a lower percentage of U-234 and U-235 than natural uranium and is less radioactive.
+“Depleted” uranium has a lower percentage of U-234 and U-235 than natural uranium.
 DU is about twice as dense as lead, making it useful in commercial and military applications.
-It can be toxic to the kidneys if ingested in large amounts, such as by inhaling dust or drinking contaminated water.
+Uranium in a form that dissolves easily can be toxic to the kidneys if ingested in large amounts, such as by inhaling dust or drinking contaminated water.
+The DU at the Army sites is not believed to be in this soluble form.

 A number of Army sites have DU fragments from spotting rounds left from training with the Davy Crockett system from 1960-1968.
-The Atomic Energy Commission, the NRC's predecessor, gave the Army a license to make and distribute the spotting rounds.
+The Atomic Energy Commission, the NRC’s predecessor, gave the Army a license to make, test and distribute the spotting rounds.
 Under that license, the Army distributed the rounds for training.
 Each round contained about six ounces of DU.
-That license expired in 1978, after the Army had stopped producing and distributing the spotting rounds.
+At the Army’s request, the license expired in 1978, after the Army had stopped producing and distributing the spotting rounds.

 In 2005, the Army found tail assemblies from the spotting rounds at the Schofield Barracks on Oahu.
-That discovery prompted a review of all sites that trained with the system.
-The Army found DU at other sites, including the Pohakuloa Training Area on the big island of Hawaii.
+This discovery prompted a review of all sites that trained with the system.
+The Army found DU at other sites, including the Pohakuloa Training Area on the island of Hawaii.
 Under NRC regulations, the Army must have a license to possess this material.
-It applied in November 2008.
-The NRC approved a license for the two Hawaiian sites in 2013.
+The Army applied for a possession-only license in November 2008.
+It was not until 2011 that the Army identified all the sites where it used the Davy Crockett system.
+At that time, the NRC and the Army decided to continue with licensing the two Hawaiian sites and to address the remaining installations through an amendment.

 An Army information booklet states that the DU is mostly in large fragments.
 It is on operational ranges not accessible to the public.
-Data the Army collected and analyzed show there is no immediate health risk to people who work at the ranges, live nearby or travel near the sites.
+Data the Army collected and analyzed, and the NRC reviewed, show there is no immediate health risk to people who work at the ranges or live or travel nearby.
 The high density and large fragment size mean the DU cannot easily become airborne or move off-site.

 The NRC's role